Got questions? We've got answers!

 Please note that the voting module on The Switch Up page on ABC.com may not work in some older browsers.
 If you have any issues, you can go directly to Twitter and tweet your vote there.

-So how will the votes determine who gets paired with whom?
+8. So how will the Switch Up votes determine who gets paired with whom?

-After voting ends at 11:59pm PT on MONDAY, MARCH 31, we’ll rank the Stars based on the total number of valid votes they received from Twitter and from The Switch Up vote page at ABC.com -- regardless of which professional partners the celebrity is paired with in those tweets.
+After voting ends at 11:59pm PT on MONDAY, OCTOBER 6, we’ll rank the Stars based on the total number of valid votes they received from Twitter and from The Switch Up vote page at ABC.com—regardless of which professional partners the celebrity is paired with in those tweets.
 So, the Star named in the most Switch Up tweets during the voting period will get switched up first.

 That Star will then be paired with the Pro of the opposite gender who was named most often in all eligible tweets for that celebrity (so long as they haven’t been eliminated and aren’t already partners with that person).